bhopals/AWSDynamoDB/SECTION-3.md

 ### DynamoDB Consistency model

 - AWS REGION
-  - 1 or More Availibilit Zones
+  - ONE or More Availibilit Zones
-    - 1 or More Facilities
+    - ONE or More Facilities

 DynamoDB Automatic Synchronous Replication